imccausl/osXFCE/README.md

 To install the plank theme, copy `plank/flatabOSX-Theme` to your `.local/share/plank/themes` directory.

 ---
+Things that I could use help with:
+---

+- Is it possible to round the top corners of submenus in the global menu while leaving the parent menus without rounded top corners?
+- Is it possible to round the top corners of dropdown menus outside of the global menu without affecting the global menus?
+- I can't seem to get opacity to work on menus -- am I doing something wrong or is this WM-specific?
+- Rounded corner masking is a little more artifacty than I'd like: works fine on the top corners of windows, but the bottom corners of menus against lighter backgrounds looks a bit weird.

+---

 Development is most likely somewhat slow since I am learning GTK theme development as I go, with a lot of trial and error.
 If you want to help, please submit a pull request!